Weak Hero: Main

 A feeble and timid boy who wishes to become strong like the people around him.
 He was tormented relentlessly by bullies at his former school, forcing him to transfer.
 He is the adopted son of a wealthy assemblyman but experiences a tumultuous home life due to his father's physical and emotional abuse.
-When he gets intimidated by Yeong-bin into helping him bully Si-eun, he later wants to help Si-eun out of guilt and convinces Su-ho to come along.
+His father claims to have adopted him simply as a publicity stunt.
+When he gets intimidated by Jeon Yeong-bin into helping him bully Si-eun, including sabotaging him in a test, he later wants to help Si-eun out of guilt and convinces Su-ho to come along.
 Though the three become friends and allies, Beom-seok's inferiority complex threatens to tear them apart.